Are Megan Thee Stallion & G-Eazy Dating, Or Just Collabing?

-In today’s edition of “The Internet Being Nosy,” social media is buzzing with hot takes of what could potentially be the emergence of a new power couple in hip hop.
-Houston rapper Megan Thee Stallion began trending after a video surfaced of her cuddling with G-Eazy, but

-The video, which was recently taken down from G-Eazy’s Instagram story, showed the two laying up with each other on a couch.
+The video, which was recently taken down from G-Eazy’s Instagram story, showed the two laying down with each other on a sofa.
 Megan was holding the phone, lip-syncing the lyrics to Roddy Ricch’s “High Fashion,” while G-Eazy nuzzled her neck and planted a kiss on her cheek.
 In another video from the same night, the rappers’ friends gather around for a hilarious toast.

 Advertisement